iotexproject/arduino-sdk/README.md

 A simple IoTeX Blockchain client implementation in C++ for embedded systems.
 Supporting Arduino IDE and PlatformIO.
 Compatible with some popular Arduino boards and Raspberry Pi/Unix environments.

+## Supported boards
+The SDK has been successfully tested on ESP32 and SAMD21 -based boards.
+ESP8266 will also work well for anything exchept smart contract calls: in this case we have experienced random crashes.

 ## Documentation / Usage

 You can find the installation instructions in the [wiki](https://github.com/iotexproject/arduino-sdk/wiki/Home).